Why use Van Gogh in Art Lessons?

 Vincent Van Gogh is a brilliant artist to inspire children in primary school.
 A classic example of the starving artist struggling for recognition.
-Yet despite his tragic life, he never gave up in his quest to become a great painter, despite seeling only one painting in his lifetime.
-Yet he is now regarded as one of the great stars of the art world.
+Yet despite his tragic life, he never gave up in his quest to become a great painter, despite selling one painting in his lifetime.
+He is now regarded as one of the great stars of the art world.
 There is much more to Van Gogh than sunflowers and very much more for the children to learn, than simply making reproductions of his paintings.

-Let’s look at his life and work how it might be used in the classroom to stimulate debate.
+Let’s look at his life and work how it might be used in art teaching to stimulate debate.
 Van Gogh is a complex character and some aspects of his life are controversial, so I shall leave you to decide how you approach his drinking, his habit of eating paint when starving, his syphilis, his suicide etc. but here are some general points that should be made.

 Never giving up

 Van Gogh was a failure in a lot of ways because he found relationships difficult, especially with women.
 He tried to become a teacher, an evangelical preacher and a gallery dealer, but failed in all.
 Yet despite this he continued to strive to be successful.
 When he finally took up art at the age of 27 he embarked on 10 years of hardship.
 But, he did not give up – an important point to make – and despite his problems he created memorable paintings.

 Striving for success